Prag8855/aab/content/guides/english-speaking-steuerberater-berlin.md

 Tax advisors are expensive and hard to find.[^5] Most of them refuse new clients.
 There are other ways to do your taxes in Germany.

+### Look outside of Berlin

+You don't need a Berlin-based tax advisor.
+Look for tax advisors in all of Germany.

 ### Tax software

 If you have a simple tax situation, tax software is the best and cheapest way to do your taxes.
 If you don't speak German, there are English-speaking options.